September 15, 2025

 Best practices in BaaS APIs

-Technical testing before launch
+Technical homologation before launch

 Continuous monitoring of errors and performance